Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 - You want all data stored on your device, not on external servers

-- You need offline access with local AI models
+- You need offline access with built-in local LLM models

 - Your notes live in Apple Notes, Obsidian, Notion, or DEVONthink